hammadzafar05/filament-task-management-app/README.md

 3. Create, edit, and delete tasks as needed.
 4. Assign tasks to specific users and set appropriate statuses.
 5. Add relevant tags to tasks for easy categorization and tracking.
+6. For Filament Admin Panel go to '/admin' via URL Or From "Login as Admin" button on the Login Page.

 ## Development